lpcruz/dev-note/README.md

 #### Making a note

 Once you've successfully installed globally, you'll have access to the `dev-note` binary command.
-It will create a `journal` directory in your current working directory along with a markdown file with the current date:
+It will create a `notes` directory in your current working directory along with a markdown file with the current date:

 ```
 cwd/